 Get a sense of how upmarket/downmarket the spa is and whether this fits with your comfort levels.
 The same goes for cleanliness and changing facilities.

 ⇒ Find out more about What to Expect on a Private Game Safari by reading my post on the fab website Heather on Her Travels.

 I like to arrive early and use these facilities to help me to relax.
 It is also lovely to use them after your treatment.
-I find once the time in the treatment is combined with time in the day spa I have normally had a good couple of hours relaxing so feel much better!
+I find once the time in the treatment is combined with time in the day spa I have normally had a good couple of hours relaxing so feel much better. [separator type=”thick”]

-2. Book Ahead
+2. Book your Spa Ahead

-The best spas are busy!
+The best spas are busy.
 Particularly the best therapists and the treatments for which the spa is best known.
-Don’t miss out and end up having to compromise on your treatment choice!
+Don’t miss out and end up having to compromise on your treatment choice.

 3. Arrive Early